gallant-kinkajou/starting-ragchatbot-codebase/README.md

 - Python 3.13 or higher
 - uv (Python package manager)
-- An Anthropic API key (for Claude AI)
+- An AWS profile with credentials to access Claude on Bedrock
 - **For Windows**: Use Git Bash to run the application commands - [Download Git for Windows](https://git-scm.com/downloads/win)

 ## Installation